 The spotted lanternfly (Lycorma delicatula) was first detected in the United States in Berks County, Pennsylvania in September 2014 (PA DoA 2015).
 The insect had been present for two years (Spichiger 2015).
 By January 2018, the Pennsylvania quarantine included portions of 13 counties in the southeastern part of the state (PA DoA 2017).

-By September 2018, the spotted lanternfly had been detected in four additional Mid-Atlantic states:
+By October 2018, the spotted lanternfly had been detected in multiple additional Mid-Atlantic states:

 - Delaware: One live adult spotted lanternfly was found in New Castle County, Delaware, in the Wilmington area in November 2017.
 See: https://news.delaware.gov/2017/11/20/spotted-lanternfly-confirmed-delaware/